binaryphile/binaryphile.com/posts/a-vagrant-box-for-spree-development.md

 - `bundle install`
 - `bundle exec rake db:bootstrap` and answer the questions in the affirmative
+    - This creates the sample data and pictures.
+Instructions for importing real store data are outside my scope here.
 - `bundle exec rake assets:precompile:nondigest`
 - `bundle exec rails s`